jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-pig-dan-on-tbc.md

 **RR: Ok, looking back what do you both wish you knew when starting out in the music industry?**

-Pig&Dan: You could say we wish we knew how much we would be ripped off and how hard it is, but that would have dulled our determination I think.
+Pig&Dan: You could say we wish we knew how much we would be ripped off and how hard it is, but that would have dulled our determination.
 This business is full of sharks, however the positives outweigh the negatives in the end.
 It’s a long road and you’re never really ready for that.
-There’s no elevator to success, just the stairs as they say.
+There’s no elevator to success, just the stairs, as they say.

 This industry involves devotion of the highest level, you need to get through it day for day and the results are incredibly rewarding.
 Giving people time out from their everyday troubles and helping a crowd unite without thoughts of religion or language or origins is the biggest honour of all.
 Smiling people all dancing together in a positive environment is a priceless experience.
 <br><br>